szapotecas/ZCAT/README.md

 # ZCAT
 Scalable multi-objective test problems

-This source code presents the implementation of the proposed ZCAT multi-objective test problems according to the description given in the paper "Challenging test problems for multi- and many-objective optimization".
+This source code presents the implementation of the ZCAT multi-objective test problems according to the description given in the paper:
+"Challenging test problems for multi- and many-objective optimization".

 The "main.c" file contains three examples of the use of this implementation.